chen66688/CatVodOpen/README.md

 ### **Limits**

 - Only local `assets://` config is supported, and network config is not available.
-- Only video&cloud disk module.
+- Only video&cloud disk&audio book module.
 - Not supporting sniffing.
 - Basic JS interface support.
 - No builtin maccms api support.